No-Fluff Guide to Building Your Freelance Business Brand

 Ring, Ring, No One's Answering: Poor Content = Sucky Conversion Rates

 Your visitors hate you primarily because your content sucks.
-The number one key to good content is answering your visitor's needs.
+The number one key to good content is answering your visitor's needs, which is a huge part of getting your brand right.

 Many websites draw in visitors from social media sites with sensational headlines, but then fail to deliver in the content.
 This is called click-baiting and it results in loss of trust from your visitors.
 They bounce before clicking on anything else on your site.
 This, in turn, impacts your conversion rates.